What Will Summer Be Like Without

 "We have become aware of allegations of misconduct on the set of Bachelor in Paradise in Mexico," Warner Bros. said in a statement on Sunday.
 "We have suspended production and we are conducting a thorough investigation of these allegations."

 Misconduct shutting down filming, you say?
-But Bachelor in Paradise has built its legacy on questionable behavior.
+But Bachelor in Paradise has built its legacy on questionable behaviour.
 Each season, the most notorious and beloved characters from the Bachelor and the Bachelorette drink, date, and canoodle at a tropical resort.
-Bad behavior is as guaranteed on Bachelor in Paradise as sunburn and hangovers.
+Bad behaviour is as guaranteed on Bachelor in Paradise as sunburn and hangovers.

 Because of DeMario Jackson and Corinne Olympios' encounter, we're faced with the devastating prospect of a summer without paradise.
 But let's stay optimistic.
 After all, all of the following scandals have rocked the Bachelor in Paradise world, and still, the franchise keeps turning.